Middle Tennessee vs. UConn NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- Middle Tennessee has combined with its opponents to score more than 56 points just twice this season.
+- Middle Tennessee has combined with its opponents to put up more than 55.5 points only two times this season.

-- UConn has combined with its opponents to score more than 56 points in two games this season.
+- UConn and its opponents have combined to score more than 55.5 points in two games this season.

-- The average total in Blue Raiders games this season is 58.8, 2.8 points more than Friday's total of 56.
+- Blue Raiders games this season feature an average total of 58.8 points, a number 3.3 points higher than Friday's over/under.

 Middle Tennessee Stats and Trends

-- So far this season Middle Tennessee has one win against the spread.
+- So far this year Middle Tennessee has one win against the spread.

-- Middle Tennessee's games this year have gone over the total in one out of five opportunities (20%).
+- Middle Tennessee's games this year have gone over the point total one time in five opportunities (20%).

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.